dcigic92/pp3-battleship-game/README.md

 ### Content

-- Some parts of readme file were inspired by readme for ULTIMATE Battleships from [Code institute](https://learn.codeinstitute.net/dashboard).
+- Some parts of the readme file were inspired by readme for ULTIMATE Battleships from [Code institute](https://learn.codeinstitute.net/dashboard).

 ### Code

 - A lot of python code learned on [W3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/).
-- ASCII art title taken from [patorjk](https://patorjk.com/software/taag/#p=display&f=Stforek&t=BATTLESHIP%20GAME).
+- ASCII art for title taken from [patorjk](https://patorjk.com/software/taag/#p=display&f=Stforek&t=BATTLESHIP%20GAME).

 ## Acknowledgements